-While the city of Buenos Aires has enough attractions to keep you busy for days if not weeks and months, it also serves as a convenient base for day trips into the province of Buenos Aires and further afield in Argentina.
-From polo and horseriding in the open countryside, to watersports on the river delta, here are a few suggestions for other places to visit within an easy distance from the city.
+While the city of Buenos Aires has enough attractions to keep you busy for days if not weeks and months, as Argentina's main transit hub, it also serves as a convenient base for day trips into the province of Buenos Aires and further afield in the country.
+From polo and horseriding in the open countryside, to watersports on the river delta, here are a few suggestions for places to visit within an easy distance from the city.

-Just a short train ride north is the Tigre river delta, a labyrinthine network of waterways and wooded islands that offer opportunities to practice watersports, to take a riverside walk, or to relax at an island spa.
-Tigre, the main town on the Delta, is the starting point for regular passenger ferries to the delta’s islands, where there are several restaurants and accommodation options.
-Tigre itself has a number of historic rowing clubs, restaurants, a casino and an amusement park.
-Trains to Tigre leave regularly from Retiro train station, passing through Lisandro de Torre and Belgrano C.
+Just a short train ride north of the city is Tigre and the Paraná Delta, a labyrinthine network of waterways and wooded islands that offer opportunities for watersports, riverside walks, or even relaxation at an island spa.
+Tigre, the main town on the Delta, is the starting point for regular passenger ferries to the islands, where there are several restaurants and accommodation options.
+Tigre itself boasts historic rowing clubs, restaurants, a casino and an amusement park.
+Trains leave regularly from Retiro train station, passing through Lisandro de Torre and Belgrano C.

-La Plata is the capital city of Buenos Aires province.
-Founded in 1870, it was the first completely planned city in the Americas, and follows a tightly organized grid pattern with a small park or square every six blocks.
+Founded in 1870, the capital city of Buenos Aires province was the first completely planned city in the Americas.
+La Plata follows a tightly organized grid pattern with a small park or square every six blocks.
 Consecutively numbered horizontal and vertical streets are crossed at regular intervals by diagonal streets, leading the city to be dubbed the “City of Diagonals”.
 The city is also sometimes referred to as the “City of Linden Trees” because these deciduous trees line so many of the streets.
-Noteworthy attractions include the neo-gothic cathedral and the German Renaissance city hall, while children may enjoy the“República de los Niños” or Children’s Republic – a democracy-orientated theme park on the outskirts of the city with child-sized parliament, courthouse, port, airport and hotel.
+Attractions include the neo-gothic cathedral and the German Renaissance city hall, while children may enjoy the“República de los Niños” or Children’s Republic – a "democracy theme park" on the outskirts of the city, complete with child-sized parliament, courthouse, port, airport and hotel.
 Legend has it that Walt Disney was inspired to create Disneyland after visiting the park during a trip to Argentina in 1950!

-Once you leave the urban area surrounding the city, the expansive, flat countryside of the pampas seems to go on forever.
-The pampas were once roamed by gauchos, Argentina's answer to the cowboy, and many estancias around the town of San Antonio de Areco (pictured) organize “gaucho days” paying tribute to traditional horseriding skills and often giving guests the chance to ride themselves before enjying a traditional asado.
-You can stay on a working estancia (farmstead), and even try your hand at polo at some destinations - check Tripadvisor for estancia recommendations.
-San Antonio itself has an old town centre with streets that look like they have barely changed in 100 years, a gaucho museum (Museo Gauchesco Ricardo Güiraldes) and a couple of traditional restaurants.
+Beyond the urban area surrounding the city, the expansive, flat countryside of the pampas seems to go on forever.
+These plains were once roamed by the gauchos, Argentina's answer to the cowboy, and many estancias around the town of San Antonio de Areco (pictured) organize “gaucho days” paying tribute to traditional horseriding skills and often giving guests the chance to ride themselves before enjying a traditional asado.
+You can stay on a working estancia (farmstead), and even try your hand at polo.
+San Antonio itself has a picturesque old town centre with a gaucho museum (Museo Gauchesco Ricardo Güiraldes), some traditional restaurants and cobbled streets that look like they have barely changed in 100 years.
 Crowds come to the town for the annual Día de la Tradición festival in November.
 There are regular buses to San Antonio from Retiro coach station.

 Colonia del Sacramento, Uruguay

-This quaint 17th century colonial town of cobblestoned streets and flowering bougainvillea is just a short hop across the Rio de la Plata river in Uruguay.
-The historic quarter is a UNESCO world heritage site and retains a relaxed charm despite tourism from Argentina and Brazil.
-You can visit the old lighthouse and see the entrance to the old fort, or just enjoy wandering the parks and cobbled streets.
+This quaint 17th century colonial town of cobbled streets and flowering bougainvillea is just a short hop across the Rio de la Plata river in Uruguay.
+The historic quarter is a UNESCO world heritage site and retains a relaxed charm.
+You can visit the old lighthouse and see the entrance to the old fort, or just enjoy wandering the parks and streets.
 Three companies, Buquebus, Colonia Express and Seacat, offer regular ferry crossings from Buenos Aires.